mit-orcd/orcd-docs-edit/docs/recipes/openclaw-engaging.md

 srun --pty --mem=8G --time=01:00:00 --cpus-per-task=2 ./apptainer/setup.sh
 ```

+The script checks for upstream OpenClaw updates before building (and offers to
-The script runs the interactive onboarding wizard first, then automatically
+merge them), runs the interactive onboarding wizard, then automatically applies
-applies HPC-specific settings (disabling the Docker-based sandbox, extending
+HPC-specific settings (disabling the Docker-based sandbox, extending session
-session timeouts, configuring the gateway for SSH tunnel access).
-You do not
+timeouts, configuring the gateway for SSH tunnel access).
+You do not need to
-need to configure these manually.
+configure these manually.

 !!! note
     You may see skill install failures mentioning "brew not installed."
 These